ppy/osu-wiki/wiki/Tournaments/NDC/2026/en.md

 1. Qualifier lobbies will be managed by a bot and monitored by a human referee who can intervene when necessary.
 2. Lobbies can be started from 10:00-23:59 on Thursday until Sunday.
 3. Every map in the qualifier pool will be played once, map order can be decided by the player.
-4. Each map will award the player with points using the formula: Points = Player Score / Median Score.
+4. Each map will award the player with points using the formula: `Points = Player Score / Median Score`.
 5. The top 32 players by total points will advance to the Round of 32.

 ### Match procedure

 1. The referee will initiate rolls, where both players will `!roll` once.
 The highest roll chooses first or second ban.
 Whoever bans first also picks first.
 2. Bans and picks will alternate between players, with each player having 90 seconds for their pick/ban.
-If the timer runs out, the other player gets to choose that pick/ban.
+    - If the timer runs out, the other player gets to choose that pick/ban.
 Keep in mind this does not change the pick/ban order.
 For example: Player 2's timer runs out, so Player 1 gets their pick instead.
 After this, Player 1 gets to pick again according to the original pick/ban order.
 3. Each player can ban at most 2 maps of the same mod.
 4. Each player is allowed a 3-minute break per match.
-In case of a tiebreaker, players are allowed an additional 2-minute break.
+    - In case of a tiebreaker, players are allowed an additional 2-minute break.
 5. In case of a bracket reset, the second match allows for another set of warmups if preferred by the players.
-Timeout rules are also reset for this match, allowing each player another 3-minute break, and an additional 2-minute break in case of a tiebreaker.
+    - Timeout rules are also reset for this match, allowing each player another 3-minute break, and an additional 2-minute break in case of a tiebreaker.

 ### Mappools